Does the magneto-thermal instability survive whistler-suppression of thermal conductivity in galaxy clusters?

 \section{Discussion and conclusions}

-In this work we explored the impact of whistler-suppression of the heat flux on the MTI through small-scale simulations with a subgrid model for the thermal diffusivity inspired by kinetic theory and particle-in-cell simulations.
+In this work we explored the impact of whistler suppression of the heat flux on the MTI through small-scale simulations with a subgrid model for the thermal diffusivity inspired by kinetic theory and particle-in-cell simulations.
 Our main findings are that the impact can be more or less severe depending on the level of collisionality in the periphery of galaxy clusters.
-For weak whistler-suppression, the main features of MTI-driven turbulence are qualitatively unchanged, with only an overall decrease in the turbulent fluctuations.
-For strong whistler-suppression, the MTI loses the ability to drive a small-scale dynamo and decays.
-These two extremes span the range which can be realistically expected in the periphery of galaxy clusters, and it is thus not possible to rule out \textit{a priori} whether the MTI would survive on its own.
+For weak whistler suppression, the main features of MTI-driven turbulence are qualitatively unchanged, with only an overall decrease in the turbulent fluctuations.
+For strong whistler suppression, the MTI loses the ability to drive a small-scale dynamo and decays.
+These two extremes span the range that can be realistically expected in the periphery of galaxy clusters, and it is thus not possible to rule out a priori whether the MTI would survive on its own.